bmezaris/fractional_step_discriminant_pruning_dcnn/datasets/ILSVRC2012/train/readme.txt

-This folder gets the train npz files of imagenet32 datasets
+This folder gets the train npz files of imagenet32 dataset